PREVIEW-Cricket-New Zealand mount home defence against England's 'Bazball'

 With seam bowling all-rounder Colin de Grandhomme also lost to the lucrative global T20 circuit, selectors are left with only rookie quicks to lend support to fast bowling captain Southee and Neil Wagner.

+Central Districts seamer Blair Tickner will make his test debut, Southee confirmed on Wednesday, but selectors have yet to decide on the final 11.

-Blair Tickner, and one of either Jacob Duffy or Scott Kuggeleijn, are expected to debut on Thursday.
+If they opt for a four-prong pace attack, one of either Jacob Duffy or Scott Kuggeleijn will also debut.

-It bodes poorly for a team whose descent from winning the inaugural World Test Championship in 2021 has been rapid and jarring.
+Since winning the inaugural World Test Championship (WTC) in 2021, New Zealand's decline has been rapid and jarring.

+They have won only two out of 11 tests since beating India in the WTC final at Lord's.

-While New Zealand have not lost a test series at home to England since 2008, Stokes's men have little respect for the record books.
+They have not lost a test series at home to England since 2008 but Stokes's men have little respect for the record books.

 Their last history-making effort came in Pakistan where they became the first team to complete a 3-0 whitewash of the South Asians.